How Do I Care For My Teeth During the Coronavirus Pandemic?

 What are dentists doing to prevent COVID-19?

 The CDC recommends that "services should be limited to emergency visits only during this period of the pandemic.
-These actions help staff and patients stay safe, preserve personal protective equipment and patient care supplies, and expand available health system capacity."
+These actions help staff and patients stay safe, preserve personal protective equipment and patient care supplies, and expand the available health system capacity."
 If your dentist determines that you need to have an in-person appointment, follow any directions from your dentist about reducing the risk of transmission.

 Should I go to the dentist during the COVID-19 outbreak?